eaglesemanation/raspios-cloudinit/README.md

 - `docker` or `podman`
 - `make`

-### Cloning repository
+### Build

-1. Open terminal somewhere where it will be easy to find files later, like `~/Documents`
-2. Run `git clone https://github.com/eaglesemanation/muralovka-infra.git && cd muralovka-infra`

-## Deployment
+1. Make any needed changes in `./config` for cloud-init
+2. Run `sudo make img WIFI_COUNTRY=US` replacing "US" with [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements)
+   code of country in which Raspberry Pi will operate
+3. Resulting image will be put into `./output` directory

-### 1. Flashing configured image to RPi
+### Flashing

-Skip to step 6 if image is already prebuilt

-1. Go to `./rpi-clooudinit-image`
-2. In `config/user-data.yml` you may want to change `hostname`, `timezone` (check for available options by running `timedatectl list-timezones`), and 2 fields for user with name `ansible`: `ssh_authorized_keys` and `passwd`
-3. In `config/network-config.yml` you can set Ethernet config to have static IP, or enable WiFi.
-By default it will use DHCP on Ethernet
-4. Run `sudo make img WIFI_COUNTRY=ru`.
-It may fail after unzipping image for the first time, try multiple times until you see it run updates.
-It will finish with message `Build 'arm-image' finished.`
-5. Backup `output/rpi-*.img` for future use
+Makefile includes simple script to flash and verify built image

-6. Run `lsblk -do name,model,tran,size` to find name of SD Card, it should have an "usb" transfer type
+1. Run `lsblk -do name,model,tran,size` to find name of SD Card, it should have an "usb" transfer type
-7. **CAREFULLY** (this can overwrite data on any device) run `sudo make flash SD_CARD=/dev/sd*` where "/dev/sd*" is a name from previous step
+2. **CAREFULLY** (this can overwrite data on any device) run `sudo make flash SD_CARD=/dev/sd*` where "/dev/sd*" is a name from previous step